-The whole idea of the app is the following: when a representative talks to the client in the office and interacts with app, the client should see all the changes on the TV screen installed in the same room (the image on TV screen does not mirror some admin buttons for the client to stay focused on the content).
+The whole idea of the app is the following: when a representative talks to the client in the office and interacts with the app, the client should see all the changes on the TV screen installed in the same room (the image on the TV screen does not mirror some admin buttons for the client to stay focused on the content).

 Based on this solution, we created 2 apps:

 The first app is designed for sales representatives.

 The app is made for iPad and connected to AppleTV.
 We finally came up with the following:

 - To use pictures instead of 3D models to avoid the “freezing” effect when rendering 360 building rotation on TV.

 - To add the map with points of interest (POI) around the building with all of them divided into categories.

 - To manage categories, related images, and metadata on the server-side.